 References

-- Prebiotics - International Scientific Association for Probiotics and Prebiotics (ISAPP).
-Accessed March 30, 2023.
+- Danielle.
+Prebiotics - International Scientific Association for Probiotics and Prebiotics (ISAPP).
+30 Mar.
+2023, isappscience.org/for-consumers/learn/prebiotics.